codeql-agent-project/codeql-agent-extension/README.md

       sast: gl-sast-report.json
 ```

-*For more details and customization, please see [CodeQL Agent for Docker](https://github.com/vovikhangcdv/codeql-agent).*
+*This is the feature of **CodeQL Agent for Docker**.
+For more details and customization, please see [CodeQL Agent for Docker](https://github.com/vovikhangcdv/codeql-agent).*

 ## Configuration